 Modern seven-note scales, with their different keys according to pitch, are little related to the church modes of medieval times.
 The prevailing theory differed yet again; they relied on a partial Greek legacy, promulgated through manuscript copies of Boethius's "De Musica".
 He had outlined a Pythagorean music with the number four as its foundation, rather than six or seven.
 Four notes spanning the interval of a fourth (4:3) made up the basic unit of a tetrachord.
 Two of these could overlap, or be conjunct, so the highest note of one served as the starting point for the tetrachord above it.
 An array of seven notes was formed this way, while eight notes and a complete octave were created when the tetrachords were disjunct, separated by a gap of one tone.
 All ratios between notes were compiled of the numbers 1, 2, 3 and 4, or their multiples.

 In 1558, Gioseffo Zarlino revolutionized music theory with the publication of "Institutioni Harmoniche", and six emerged as the pre-eminent musical number.
 Intervals between notes could be made of ratios including five and six (in addition to the Pythagorean four), to sweeten the major and minor thirds with the ratios 5:4 and 6:5.
 Zarlino also stipulate six consonances, six species of harmony, and six species of voices, calling his numero Senario (number six) the 'harmonious number'.
 Like those who praised the number seven, he saw six everywhere - six planets (excluding the sun), six directions (including up and down), six surfaces of the cube, and so on.
 Others began to write paeans to six, as Zarlino's system of just intonation took hold.
-By the 18th century, the custom of publishing instrumental music in collections of six pieces was followed by composers such as Bach, Vivaldi, and Handel, and we find Rameau using six as the basis for his harmonic theory.
+By the 18th century, composers such as Bach, Vivaldi, and Handel followed the custom of publishing instrumental music in collections of six pieces, and we find Rameau using six as the basis for his harmonic theory.
 Even Newton used the just ratios promoted by Zarlino to measure the spectrum: in initial observations of the colours of thin plates he noted their similarity to a musical major sixth.
-Placing five colours -red, yellow, green, blue, and violet - between the six notes, he devised an alternative colour-music code to the usual ROY G BIV spanning an octave.
+Placing five colours - red, yellow, green, blue, and violet - between the six notes, he devised an alternative colour-music code to the usual ROY G BIV spanning an octave.

 The Pythagoreans acquired a special reverence for the number six, as an important prime factor at the base of the sexagesimal system.
 The significance of six - equal if not greater to that of seven - was due to it being a perfect number.
 That is, its factors of one and two and three not only multiply together to form six, but also add up to six.
 When it is cubed (or multiplied by itself three times), the product is 216, the span in years that Pythagoreans believed the soul must wait in the heavenly spheres before being reincarnated on earth.
 It is an odd coincidence that this pagan significance given to 6x6x6 was later reversed, and that Christians were prompted to anathematize 666 as the number of the Beast.